facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 All the scenarios we've briefly seen until now, could be addressed differently, thinking of one of the new PHP features.
 Although other languages featured Enumerations for a long time, they are going to be available in PHP only since version 8.1.
-And it's a fact that, [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values), offer other interesting implementation possibilities.
+And it's a fact that [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values) offer other interesting implementation possibilities.
 Maybe some way to reconsider the use of constants too.
-Take a look to the following code
+Take a look at the following code

 ```php
 <?php